 A simple Overhand Knot is often all that is needed before you cut your rope to prevent unravelling.
 Tie the knot then cut the rope.
 This works well but may may get in the way if you need to make some of the knots, hitches and bends mentioned on this website.
 Then you will need to learn the Whipping Technique or another one mentioned here.
 Click the link below and review the overhand know utility.

 Melt The Ends: a common method many have used is to pass a flame from a match, torch or lighter on the rope end which melts the ends together securely.
-Care must be taken to not burn your fingers is you try this, and suggestions are to use a leather glove to finish this technique.
+Care must be taken to not burn your fingers when you try as the melting rope stays hot for a time and can burn your skin.
+It is recommended to wear a leather glove to finish this technique.

 Cutting your rope can be done in a number of ways.
 The time to think about preventing your rope from unraveling is before you cut your rope.
 Small rope can be cut with scissors.
 Some people have used a utility razor knife.
 We have heard numerous stories about utility knives slipping and causing minor to major injuries.
 Always cut away from your hand or body if you choose this technique.

-Rope Cutting Gun: is perhaps the safest and most convenient way to cut rope and keep the end of the rope from unraveling.
+Rope Cutting Gun: the safest and most convenient way to cut rope is to use a rope cutting gun, which also melts the end which prevents unraveling.
 When you purchase synthetic rope from many hardware / home stores you will see they often use a rope cutting gun.
 This rope cutting gun cuts (actually melts) through the rope and leaves each end so that it won't unravel.
 This electric rope cutting gun cuts and seals the ends of synthetic ropes in one fast movement.
 Great for fusing polyester ropes, nylon ropes, and webbing.

 The simplest form of rope storage is a simple coil on the deck or floor called the Flemish Flake.
 This is best with a rather large rope which won't shift and will tend to stay in place and you have a rather large deck on your boat.
 Plus it looks great.